vbier/habpanelviewer/app/src/main/assets/help.md

 ## <a name="configuration"/>Permissions

-Habpanelviewer needs the following permissions:
+HPV needs the following permissions:
 * android.permission.INTERNET - for displaying openHAB in a webview
 * android.permission.ACCESS_NETWORK_STATE - for tracking state of connection to openHAB